Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Internship, ABC Marketing Firm, Summer 2020

-- Developed strong skills for Excel and PowerPoint
+- The skills acquired are strong developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020